-Students are expected to be active online every week.
-Students who go more than two weeks without logging-on to Angel and submitting work, and without explanation or notification to the professor are subject to Administrative Withdrawal for non-attendance.
-Students who do not complete Unit 1 by September 7 will be dropped.
+Students are expected to be active online every week and meet Unit expected completion dates.
+Students who go more than two weeks without logging-on and submitting work, and without explanation or notification to the professor are subject to Administrative Withdrawal for non-attendance.
+Students who do not complete Unit 1 by September 3 will be dropped.